scottyviscosity/the-harsh-north/campaign-setting.md

 1. **Seers** - Spiritual leaders, shamen, magi, magisters.
 1. **Jarl/Chief** - Lords or Nobility; a chieftain.
 1. **Named Men** - Noted or famed warriors.
-1. **Carl** - Freemen and land owners; normal citizens.
+1. **Carl** - Freemen and land owners; those skilled in warfare.
+1. **Peasant** - Builders, farmers, and craftsmen; those unskilled in warfare.
 1. **Thrall** - Slaves of all kinds; second wives, forced laborers, servants, levy soldiers.

-See the [reputation section on the character creation page](character-creation.md#reputation) for more clarity on the disparity in reputation between the social classes.
+> _See the [reputation section on the character creation page](character-creation.md#reputation) for more clarity on the disparity in reputation between the social classes._

 ### Named Men
 At the top of the non-ruling social scale are the Named Men, those warriors who have earned great respect in battle.
 Most earn badass names, like Shama Heartless, the Bloody-Nine, or Tul Duru Thunderhead.
 Sometimes however, they gets pegged with an unfortunate nicknames, such as Forley the Weakest or Caul Shivers, who fell in a freezing river during a raid.